pantheon-systems/documentation/source/_docs/drupal-s3.md

  <div class="alert alert-info" role="alert">
  <h4>Note</h4>
  After you create a bucket, you cannot change its name.
-In addition, the bucket name is visible in the URL that points to the objects stored in the bucket.
+The bucket name is visible in the URL that points to the objects stored in the bucket.
 Ensure that the bucket name you choose is appropriate.
  </div></li></ol>

 4. Select a region and click **Create**.